Welcome to the World of Gaia!

-You might have considered wanting to get a semi-custom spirit, or even a full custom.
+You might have considered wanting to get a custom spirit.
 If you have a beloved character from an existing setting, you can even transfer them in with their pre-existing design for much cheaper, but you'll have to work with Wolvenhyde to make sure all traits and markings on the new geno are legal!
 Mind that these cost real money, or if you have acquired some, Credits, which are 1=1 for USD.
 You can visit the Credits Shop to see the pricing and acquire the relevant items.

 ⇓ How to Transfer in an Existing Character Design ⇓

 Please contact Wolvenhyde to work out the details of any transfer.

 A Character Design Transfer is an item in the Credits Shop for transferring a design of a pre-existing character or concept to a Kiji, Subtalleon, or Centaurian.
 Traits, boosts, and the like are chosen by site owner.

 Pre-existing characters can include OCs you own (Humanoid, animal, or otherwise) or canon characters from shows who you have a fan-version of.
 Please note that you are not transferring the character themselves but more transferring the design itself to make a character based off the pre-existing design.
 Personalities do not need to transfer over, though you are allowed to have it retain the personality.
 Please also note that not all designs can transfer over cleanly due to constraints with traits and markings.
 The owner will try and provide you a geno as close to the original design as possible.

 About Centaurians and Other Open Species